Antimicrobial: Antimicrobial surfaces

 Antimicrobial surfaces are designed to either inhibit the ability of microorganisms to grow or damaging them by chemical (copper toxicity) or physical processes (micro/nano-pillars to rupture cell walls).
 These surfaces are especially important for the healthcare industry.
 Designing effective antimicrobial surfaces demands an in-depth understanding of the initial microbe-surface adhesion mechanisms.
 Molecular dynamics simulation and time-lapse imaging are typically used to investigate these mechanisms.

 Osmotic pressure

 Osmotic pressure is the pressure required to prevent a solvent from passing from a region of high concentration to a region of low concentration through a semipermeable membrane.
 When the concentration of dissolved materials or solute is higher inside the cell than it is outside, the cell is said to be in a hypotonic environment and water will flow into the cell.When the bacteria is placed in hypertonic solution, it causes plasmolysis or cell shrinking, similarly in hypotonic solution, bacteria undergoes plasmotysis or turgid state.
 This plasmolysis and plasmotysis kills bacteria because it causes change in osmotic pressure.

+Antimicrobial resistance

+The misuse and overuse of antimicrobials in humans, animals and plants are the main drivers in the development of drug-resistant pathogens.
+Antimicrobial resistance (AR) occurs when microbes develop the ability to resist the drugs designed to kill them.
+AR has the potential to affect people at any stage of life, as well as the healthcare, veterinary and agriculture industries.
+This makes it one of the world's most urgent public health problems.
+Antimicrobial resistance mechanisms fall into four main categories: (1) limiting uptake of a drug; (2) modifying a drug target; (3) inactivating a drug; and (4) active drug efflux.
+It is estimated that bacterial antimicrobial resistance (AMR) was directly responsible for 1.27 million global deaths in 2019 and contributed to 4.95 million deaths.